tillmzw/cos/content/posts/29-The-Dinner.md

 ### The guests

-Strahd considers Yaroslav one of his subjects, Ilizeiros, Thaddeus and Reese are addressed as outsiders however.
+Strahd considers Yaroslav one of his subjects.
+Ilizeiros, Thaddeus and Reese are addressed as "outsiders" however.

 There are 3 more vampires sitting next to Strahd at the table: